robonxt-ai/opensouls-community-old-forked/README.md

 1. Ask someone from OPEN SOULS to join the waitlist
 1. Meet with us
 1. Build something cool with the [Soul Engine](https://docs.souls.chat)

+## 📜 License

+The documentation (`/docs`) is included under CC-BY-4.0 license.

+Unless otherise noted, the remainder of the repository - i.e. the `/library`, `/demos`, and `/souls` are included under MIT license.